First Aid

 Medical Emergencies

-Do not call 9-1-1 if you are on campus.
-If 9-1-1 is called for an emergency at Carleton, they must first contact Carleton’s Campus Safety Services to coordinate their arrival.
-CSS meets the ambulance at the campus entrance and guides the ambulance to the scene quickly and efficiently.
+It is strongly recommended that you call 613-520-4444 rather than calling 9-1-1 if you are on campus.
+If 9-1-1 is called for an emergency at Carleton, they will contact Carleton’s Campus Safety Services to coordinate their arrival.
+CSS meets the ambulance at the campus entrance and escorts the ambulance to the scene quickly and efficiently.

 By contacting CSS first, you can ensure that someone is on scene to help as quickly as possible!